jalcim/logilib/README.md

 ## Co-simulation

-Build of co-simulation library by running
+Build of co-simulation library by running in the root folder

 ```sh
 ./scripts/verilator.sh